SK-EID/dds-documentation/docs/index.md

 * Verification of digitally signed files (DigiDoc/BDOC) and validity of signatures
 * Hash signing with Mobile-ID.

 Access to the service is created on the basis of an IP address.
-A contract with Sertifitseerimiskeskus needs to be signed for using the service.
+A contract with SK ID Solutions AS needs to be signed for using the service.
 The price of using the DigiDocService depends on the number of signature and authentication queries per month and on the number of concurrent queries coming from one application.

 DigiDocService supports DigiDoc container formats ``DIGIDOC-XML 1.3`` and ``BDOC 2.1`` with ``time-marks``.
 BDOC with ``time-stamps`` (``BDOC-TS``, ``ASiC-E``) format is supported since version 3.8 for